 Add Relevant Keywords to Your Listings

-Amazon’s search operates pretty similarly to a search engine like Google.
-That means knowing how to improve SEO on Amazon can help drive more traffic to your listings.
+Amazon’s search operates similar to a search engine like Google.
+That means knowing how to improve SEO on Amazon can drive more traffic to your listings.

 Adding relevant keywords to your product listings is a great way to help shoppers find them in searches.
 Use an online tool like Google Keyword Planner or Merchant Words to find primary and secondary keywords that will help boost your listings.